 Drawing on the exchange between Sowden and Cogo, Sewell argues that both the pro- and anti-ELF positions can contribute usefully to pedagogy, but neither seems to successfully engage with the complexities of language use in a global context.

-The point is made that although Cogo claims that ELF research is about linguistic processes, her wording seems to reveal a latent view of ELF as a linguistic variety.
-In addition, Sewell notes that the distinction between ELF and ENL is not as sharp as proponents of the former position make it to be, and that many of the differences described seem to stem from an essentialist view of language.
+He notes that, although Cogo claims that ELF research is about linguistic processes, her wording suggests a latent view of ELF as a linguistic variety.
+In addition, the distinction between ELF and ENL is not as sharp as proponents of the former position make it to be, and that many of the differences described seem to stem from an essentialist view of language.
 Moreover, the claim that ENL places burdens on successful communication is challenged on account of its scant empirical support.

-Sewell also raises the interesting point that although attitudes towards ENL are, indeed, influenced by dominant ideology, unmasking the ideological role of the ENL is not tantamount to revealing the truth: rather, it is substituting one political position for another, since attitudes ELF is similarly a product of counter-hegemonic ideologies.
-Lastly, the ELF paradigm is challenged with regard its cavalier rejection of learner’s attitudes which are critical of reduced models.
+Sewell also raises the interesting point that although attitudes towards ENL are, indeed, influenced by dominant ideology, unmasking the ideological role of the ENL is not tantamount to revealing the truth.
+Rather, this involves substituting one political position for another, since ELF attitudes are similarly a product of counter-hegemonic ideologies.
+Lastly, the ELF paradigm is challenged with regard its cavalier rejection of learner’s attitudes, which are critical of reduced models.

-Sewell attempts to position himself in a middle ground between ELF and ENL, by claiming that there is a need for raising critical awareness of language variation, as well as interdisciplinary work in applied linguistics with a view to developing ‘norms of some kind’.
+Sewell attempts to position himself in a middle ground between ELF and ENL, by claiming that there is a need for raising critical awareness of language variation, and a similar need for developing ‘norms of some kind’.
 He argues that, since language is a complex dynamical system, stable patterns will likely emerge, and notes that “during this evolutionary process, an artificially polarized debate between essentialized ‘varieties’ of language—native speaker and non-native speaker, or ELF and non-ELF—is likely to be counterproductive”.

 Sung, C. C. M. (2013).
 English as a Lingua Franca and English language teaching: a way forward.
 ELT Journal, 67(3), 350-353. doi: 10.1093/elt/cct015